Labeeb1234/px4_drone/README.md

 - Hardware used is : S500 Frame with components in a kit
 - Weight of the entire drone with all the drone components and offboard computational boards: 2.0kg

-# Note: Tested on ROS Noetic
+# Note: Tested on ROS Noetic on Ubuntu 20.04 (Focal Fossa)